 · Using CBTC and ETCS on the same line

-· Greenfield Challenges in upgrading existing lines whilst maintaining revenue
+· Greenfield Challenges in upgrading existing lines whilst maintaining revenue services and operation

 · Systems upgrades, installation and testing

 · Challenges to the CBTC designs in the high speed environment